SedueRey/morpheus-icons/README.md

-# GPL Icons for Morpheus Master / Sakai
+# Icons for Morpheus Master / Sakai

 The new Morpheus skin has new icons on it.
 This repo will help to maintain source files for those icons.